Types of SCALE-UP activities with examples:

 - Homework: Homework in SCALE-UP should be used to cover the basics that you would normally address in a lecture so that students are fully prepared to participate in group work during class.
 This can be achieved through assigning reading with reading quizzes and a few straightforward problems before the class on a topic.
 Homework can also be used to assign more challenging follow-up problems after class.
 You can reduce grading through online homework systems and/or a "homework lottery" where you roll a die to decide which table's homework you will grade.

-Download teaching materials for SCALE-UP classes from the members-only SCALE-UP site (you'll need to ask for a password), including:
+You can download teaching materials for SCALE-UP classes from NC State from the members-only SCALE-UP site, including: